Are you using press releases as part of your marketing and PR strategy?

 7. When emailing releases, focus on Tuesday through Thursday.
 Never email a press release on Monday or Friday.
 The reasoning is: On Friday people cut out early, so they’re in no mood to read your release.
 On Monday, they’re recovering from their weekend and are in no mood to read your release.
 Aim for midweek, between 10:00 and 2:00, for the best chances of getting read.

 8. Never, ever email attachments.
 Attaching your release when emailing a journalist is tantamount to PR suicide.
 Nobody likes getting attachments from people they don’t know.
 I’m not even a fan of sending the whole press release.
-Instead, I give the outline of what it’s about and link to it (hyperlinking words like this).
-If they want to read it, they can click.
+Instead, I give the outline of what it’s about and link to it.
+If they want to read the attachment, they can click.

 9. Check your stats.
 It’s easy to go into Google Analytics or any other analytics program and see what sites people are clicking from.
 You should be able to easily identify those sites that hosted your release.
 See how much traffic your releases are sending you and determine whether it’s worthwhile to build into your long-term strategy.

 10. Keep the momentum.
 I recommend distributing one release a month.
-One release won’t drive tons of traffic and sales to your site, but over time, it will help you rank higher in search engines and get more traffic.
+One release won’t drive tons of traffic and sales to your site, but over time, it will help you get more visibility online and get more traffic.